 - F# – Fifth finger (5)

-The B major chord progression appears in a variety of musical genres, ranging from pop and rock to jazz and classical.
-These chord progressions help create dynamic movement and emotional depth in songs.
-A B major chord pattern often includes chords such as B, E, F# and G#m.
+B major appears in lots of musical genres, ranging from pop and rock to jazz and classical.
+These chord progressions can help create fun chord sequences and add emotional depth to songs.
+A B major chord pattern often has chords such as B, E, F# and G#m.

 Here are some popular B major piano chord progressions: